gortonator/bsds-6650/assignments-2021/Assignment-3.md

 #### Redis Info

 You can install Redis on AWS Linux or utilize AWS Elasticache which is a managed Redis service.
+Unfortunately Elasticache is not offered as part of the AWS Learner Lab so that makes it tricky if you are using that service!

 Install instructions on AWS Linux are [here](https://shawn-shi.medium.com/how-to-install-redis-on-ec2-server-for-fast-in-memory-database-f30c3ef8c35e) or if Medium access is painful [here](https://www.phaedrasolutions.com/blog/setup-redis-on-aws).